 Let us call this notion of hyperintensionality, hyperintensionalityGRND.
 We can then define it as follows:

-HyperintensionalityGRND A position in a sentence is hyperintensionalGRND iff replacing the expression occupying that position with an expression which refers in all of the same possible worlds may change the truth-value of the sentence.
+HyperintensionalityGRND A position in a sentence is hyperintensionalGRND iff replacing the expression occupying that position with an expression which applies in all of the same possible worlds may change the truth-value of the sentence.

 We will say that individuals I and I* modally co-vary just in case I and I* exist in all of the same possible worlds.
 We will say that properties P and P* modally co-vary just in case P and P* exist in all the same possible worlds.
-We will say that sub-sentential expressions, E and E* modally co-vary just in case, if E and E* take an extension at any possible world, then they take the same extension at every possible world.
+We will say that sub-sentential expressions E and E* modally co-vary just in case, if E and E* take an extension at any possible world, then they take the same extension at every possible world.
 (Thus ‘Socrates’ and ‘{Socrates}’ are modally co-varying expressions.)
 Then a position in a sentence is hyperintensionalGRND just in case substituting into that position one modally co-varying expression for another does not guarantee preservation of truth.

 There is a risk of conflating this notion with hyperintensionalityTRAD, given that terms like ‘intensionally equivalent’, ‘necessarily equivalent’, and ‘necessarily co-extensive’ are sometimes used to mean ‘have the same intension’, and are sometimes used to mean ‘refer to entities which exist at all of the same possible worlds’.
-It is not, however, safe to assume that having the same intension, and referring to entities which exist at all of the same possible worlds are the same property.
+It is not, however, safe to assume that having the same intension, and referring to entities which exist at all of the same possible worlds are the same.
 These notions come apart, and, accordingly, the notions of hyperintensionalityTRAD and hyperintensionalityGRND come apart.